 - Operation of a team for studies on the extent of contamination arising from incidents, accidents or disasters.

 A significant aspect of the activity of the Polish Hydrogeological Survey involves raising the awareness of the public in the area of groundwater use.
-Consumers do not tend to think about the origin of the water they drink and they are often unaware that it comes from “invisible” groundwaters, the quantity of which exceeds that of “visible” surface waters several dozen times.
-The objective of activities undertaken by the PHS is the conscious use of groundwaters in a way which does not degrade the resources.
+Consumers do not tend to think about the origin of the water they drink and they are often unaware that it comes from “invisible” groundwater, the quantity of which exceeds that of “visible” surface waters several dozen times.
+The objective of activities undertaken by the PHS is the conscious use of groundwater in a way which does not degrade the resources.
 Groundwater, pursuant to the provision of the preamble to the Water Framework Directive, is a part of our heritage which can be used but must be protected and left to future generations.